 The “Butter River” fire was the largest dollar-loss fire in Madison’s history and was dubbed the biggest commercial fire in state history by the Wisconsin State Journal.
 Losses were estimated at $7.5 million in property damages, $70 million in contents (including 50 million pounds of food products), and nearly $1 million in clean-up costs.

-Special thanks to Paul Nehm for assistance with data collection and writing of this blog article.
+Article written by Amy Steger.
+Special thanks to Paul Nehm for assistance with data collection.